-According to DOJ, the company’s marketing scheme involved paying kickbacks to health care professionals to prescribe its drugs as well as filling out and submitting fraudulent prior authorization requests to evade Medicare and Medicaid formulary restrictions, also a violation of patients’ privacy protections under HIPAA.
-In addition to Warner Chilcott pleading guilty, DOJ also today announced the indictments of former company president Carl Reichel and district managers Timothy Garcia and Landon Eckles.
-On Tuesday, DOJ filed an indictment against Rita Luthra, a Massachusetts physician.
-Last July, district manager Jeffrey Podolosky also pled guilty.
+According to the Department of Justice (DOJ), the company’s marketing scheme involved paying kickbacks to health care professionals to prescribe its drugs as well as filling out and submitting fraudulent prior authorization requests to evade Medicare and Medicaid formulary restrictions—also a violation of patients’ privacy protections under HIPAA.
+In addition to Warner Chilcott pleading guilty, DOJ also announced today the indictments of former company president Carl Reichel and district managers Timothy Garcia and Landon Eckles.
+On October 27, 2015, DOJ filed an indictment against Rita Luthra, a Massachusetts physician.
+In July 2015, district manager Jeffrey Podolosky also pled guilty.

-“Our clients were heroic in coming forward with these allegations and assisting DOJ with its investigation,” said relators’ counsel, Stephen A. Weiss of Seeger Weiss LLP in New York.
+“Our clients were heroic in coming forward with these allegations and assisting DOJ with its investigation,” said relators’ counsel, Seeger Weiss founding partner Stephen A. Weiss.
 “It’s deeply gratifying that their perseverance and dedication has resulted in these criminal indictments and the end of Warner Chilcott’s corrupt practices.
 They each actively cooperated with the government’s criminal investigation for many months, helping to confirm just how important and valuable the whistleblower provisions of the False Claims Act are in rooting out and bringing an end to corporate fraud.”